sara-nl/data-exchange/tasker/README.md

 to install Scala 2.13.1 when prompted, and not the default 2.12!), then open Tasker.scala and click the little play icon at the top left in the left gutter.

+### 💄 Format code before committing!
+Either [configure IntelliJ to do it on save](https://scalameta.org/scalafmt/docs/installation.html#format-on-save), or run `mill tasker.reformat` in the root of the project.

 ### Used libraries